SyncfusionExamples/How-to-set-page-breaks-while-exporting-GridControl-to-pdf/README.md

 }
 ```

-Take a moment to peruse the [WinForms GridControl - PDF Exporting](https://help.syncfusion.com/windowsforms/grid-control/exporting#pdf-exporting) documentation, where you can find about GridControl with code examples.
+Take a moment to peruse the [WinForms GridControl - PDF Exporting](https://help.syncfusion.com/windowsforms/grid-control/exporting#pdf-exporting) documentation, where you can find about PDF exporting with code examples.